SSWConsulting/SSW.Rules.Content/rules/do-you-add-the-necessary-code-so-you-can-always-sync-the-web-config-file/rule.md

 ---
+seoDescription: "Simplify your Web.config file management by using a code snippet that dynamically retrieves settings based on the computer name, eliminating the need for multiple configurations and promoting efficient development."
 type: rule
 archivedreason: Deprecated
 title: Do you add the necessary code so you can always sync the web.config file?